MyBord/mybord-client/docs/projectManagement.md

 ### B. High - MVP

-  * add spinners to login buttons and add buttons
   * Have youtube cards be restricted per user - if there are no cards, then provide instructions, display that list is empty, etc
   * get different spinner